Fr. Charles Irvin

 Jeremiah 20:7-9; Romans 12:1-2; Matthew 16:21-27

 Let me put before you now that we are Christians and therefore all suffering should be seen in Christ’s suffering.
 Others may deal with suffering differently.
 But for us, we see that Jesus Christ, God’s incarnate and personal presence among us as one of us, accepted suffering purposefully.
 He did not passively submit to it.
 That would be useless.
 Christ’s suffering was infinitely meaningful, so much so that in His suffering He negated the power of evil and defeated all of the forces of evil.
 Rising from the dead, Christ drained the power of evil to hold us in bondage and opened for us the way to heaven.
+Our destiny now is not oblivion, our achievable goal is to live forever with God in His heaven now opened for us if we are joined into His Son, Jesus Christ.

-Various forms of escapism lead many to seek out pleasure in order to compensate for their pain, but such compensatory escapism never works; it often leads only to greater suffering.
+Various forms of escapism lead many to seek out pleasure in order to compensate for their pain, but such compensatory escapism never works; it often leads only to even greater suffering.
 For the Christian, however, we see that Easter can follow our Good Fridays.

 Suffering doesn’t work like we think it should.
 Often it strikes down the righteous and spares the wicked.
 Nevertheless most of us, regardless of our age, I.Q., religion, or wealth, cannot avoid its sting.